sergi10/ppbl-couse-2/project-301-faucet/readme.md

 ## Part 3: Test Locking and Unlocking Transactions with `cardano-cli`
 ### Follow Up from Live Coding 2022-09-01

-Try to unlock tokens from the contract at: `addr_test1wpenjjl2ea22r0vlcm9m3hy9heafwpt3grmty0qfx4r0nrglkg0pk`
+Try to unlock tokens from the contract at: `addr_test1wpenjjl2ea22r0vlcm9m3hy9heafwpt3grmty0qfx4r0nrglkg0pk`.
+This contract is configured to allow users to withdraw 3000 `tgimbal` tokens per withdrawal (ie "unlocking transaction").

 ### Step By Step:
 1. Get the `ppbl-pre-prod-faucet-tgimbal-pkh.plutus` file provided here in `/project-301-faucet/shared-script/`